 Registration and More Information

-We welcome those who wish to present a project that will be followed by worshipful discernment including all in attendance, those who wish to participate in introducing and facilitating a theme-based discussion, as well as those who just wish to attend and participate without taking on either a presentation or theme-based facilitation.
+We welcomed those who wished to present a project to be followed by worshipful discernment including all in attendance, those who wished to participate in introducing and facilitating a theme-based discussion, as well as those who just wished to attend and participate without taking on either a presentation or theme-based facilitation.

 Schedule and Supporting Information

-To help create a safe space for all, we invite participants to use the “Ouch, Whoa, Oops” model: Ouch Whoa Oops Handout
+To help create a safe space for all, we invited participants to use the “Ouch, Whoa, Oops” model: Ouch Whoa Oops Handout

 Monday: Moving Beyond Colonial Legacies